bigwiv/Biopython-cn/chr18.rst

     >>> SeqIO.convert("E3MFGYR02_random_10_reads.sff", "sff-trim", "trimmed.fastq", "fastq")
     10

-If you run Linux, you could ask Roche for a copy of their °∞off instrument°± tools (often referred to as the Newbler tools).
+If you run Linux, you could ask Roche for a copy of their ‚Äúoff instrument‚Äù tools (often referred to as the Newbler tools).
 This offers an alternative way to do SFF to FASTA or QUAL conversion at the command line (but currently FASTQ output is not supported), e.g.